Using Inhalers For COPD

 But knowing how to use an inhaler correctly is essential for persons with COPD, said Sanjeev Kumar, a registered respiratory therapist at Franciscan Health Indianapolis.

-“We often don't care because we are breathing unless and until we are really in the problem, feeling, ‘I can't breathe,’” he said.
+“We often don't care because we are breathing unless and until we are really in the problem, feeling, ‘I can't breathe,’” said Kumar, who works with patients with COPD.
 “So we take it for granted.”

 What Are The Types Of Inhalers?